ceramicnetwork/docs/docs/learn/welcome.md

 # Ceramic Developers

-Welcome to the [Ceramic](https://ceramic.network){:target="_blank"} developer site.
 Ceramic is a decentralized, open source platform for creating, hosting, and sharing streams of data.
 With Ceramic's permissionless data streaming network, you can store streams of information and ever-changing files directly on the decentralized web – and share updates with anyone in the world.

-This site has the resources for you whether you want to learn how the Ceramic protocol works, explore standards and tooling, or get started building.
+Whether you want to learn how the Ceramic protocol works, explore standards and tooling, or get started building – this site has the resources for you.

 ![](../images/image-ceramic-opengraph.png)